CompCogNeuro/sims/ch6/attn/README.md

 There are three *groups* of events shown here, which correspond to a *Neutral* cue (no cue), a *Valid* cue, and an *Invalid* cue.
 There is just one event for the neutral case, which is the presentation of the target object in the left location.
 For the valid case, the first event is the cue presented on the left, followed by a target event with the target also on the left.
 The invalid case has the same cue event, but the target shows up on the right (opposite) side of space.
 The network's activations are not reset between the cue and target events within a group, but they are reset at the end of a group (after the target).
 Thus, residual activation from the cuing event can persist and affect processing for the target event, but the activation is cleared between different trial types.

 * Do `Test Trial` to process the *Neutral* trial, the the Cue / Target sequence for the Valid and Invalid trials.
-You should set the `ViewUpdt` to `Cycle` to see the detailed settling dynamics on the probe trials (The Cue is not shown in detail).
+You should set the `ViewUpdate` to `Cycle` to see the detailed settling dynamics on the probe trials (The Cue is not shown in detail).
 Go back through the history and note how the network responds to each of the three conditions of the Posner task, as you continue to Step through these cases.

 * Then, switch to `TstTrlPlot` and do several `Test All` runs to collect some statistics.
 Then click on  `TstStats` table (close any existing such windows and be sure to get the new one -- it regenerates a new table every time so the existing ones will not update).